1. Market Perception for the Reserve

 That announcement alone is enough to create changes in the money markets, slow the stock exchange, and increase the purchase of government-backed securities.

-Instances Where the Fed Influence the Economy
+Instances Where the Fed Reserve Influence the Economy

 Now that you’re familiar with the various policies of the Fed, here are a few deciding moments in history where these strategies came to play: